seasid3/pands-project/README.md

 Happy with the csv import, creating .py files (modules) for each statistical calculation and incorporating these into the analysis.py project file, as appropriate for each task, I plan to explore the use of python to carry out the following analysis on the Iris database:

 - Analysis 1: Summary statistics
 As I do in most of my work, I will first determine summary statistics for each attribute (feature) within the database.
 I will also, look at the Iris class types.
 Summary statistics include the mean, median, standard deviation, minimum and maximum etc. I will check these against the summary statistics in the database source (https://archive.ics.uci.edu/dataset/53/iris) as a further sanity check.

 - Analysis 2: Test for Normality
 Prior to conducting further analysis, I would like to test whether each measure/attribute is distributed normally so that I can decide what statistical tests of comparison can be used on the dataset.
 I would also like to look at whether I can code to check the features of each iris class for normality.

 - Analysis 3: Visualise the data
 I will then use histograms to visualise the data.

 - Analysis 4: Investiagate relationships in the dataset
 I will then look at whether relationships exist within the dataset.
 I will look at this first using plots, specifically scatterplots.

 - Analysis 5: Linear regression and scatterplots
 I will then statistically investiage the existance of any relationships, using linear regression and r and $R^2$ values.
 I will plot the linear regression on new scatterplots and will denote the $R^2$ value on each plot.

 - Analysis 6: Statistical differences.
 I will then investigate if there are any statistical differences between *the variability" of each measure.
 These statistical analysis will be chosen depending on whether or not the data varies normally.

 - Analysis 7: Other analyses
 Looking at additional analyses others have done and identifying interesting approaches, I will carry out similar analyses.

 The coding (which is saved in analysis.py) for each of the above analytical approaches, along with associated referencing, is discussed in detail in the specific sections below.

-I asked ChatGPT how to save each of the outputs to .txt file (see conversation: https://chatgpt.com/share/681e2a86-9e3c-800d-853b-50794b23798d), and although the outputs are savevd to the file, they are also copied below.
+I asked ChatGPT how to save each of the outputs to .txt file (see conversation: https://chatgpt.com/share/681e2a86-9e3c-800d-853b-50794b23798d), and although the outputs are savevd to the file, they are also copied below to allow discussion.

 ## *Analysis 1: Summary Statistics*

 ### *Mean*
 The first aim of this analysis is to write code to create a function (saved as the file mean.py) that can be used to calculate the mean for each of the columns/features/attributes (from now on only referred to as features) regardless of their iris class.
 Attempting code using "features" (from Ian's lectures) and investigating the errors, I encountered the error message 'DataFrame' object has no attribute 'feature_names', I realised that I was working with a numpy array with Ian's work and not a pandas dataframe (df).
 Researching the error message ((https://stackoverflow.com/questions/49966639/attributeerror-dataframe-object-has-no-attribute-target-names-scikit/49971214)), I know that I need to use the columns of the dataframe to get the mean of the features.
 I try to use "header" to get into the columns, I realise (again, due to the errors I am receiveing) that using header() to get into the columns in a pandas dataframe isn't the right approach, I will use the ".columns" approach (https://www.geeksforgeeks.org/python-basics-of-pandas-using-iris-dataset/).
 I then used the mean_iris = data[].mean() code (https://www.geeksforgeeks.org/python-basics-of-pandas-using-iris-dataset/, see official documentation: https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.mean.html) to find the mean of the sepal length as an example but I acutally want to get a function that is not tied to a viariable, that can be imported into analysis.py and used for any variable I want.
 So I keep looking.
 Google returned answers that were not specifically addressing the question so I asked ChatGPT (see conversation: https://chatgpt.com/share/6818a76b-8cb0-800d-b88c-9883f38ffd8e).
 I dont copy the suggested code directly but use the response to write my own code for the iris dataframe I imported.

 I try to use the code I wrote in mean.py to calculate the feature means in the analysis.py file but get the error "No module named 'mean.py'; 'mean' is not a package".
 I have a feeling it is because I have inadequately scripted the mean.py code for the csv file import in analysis.py.
 First, I run a sanity check in mean.py for sepal length and it's not working at all; there is no output in the terminal when I run the code.
 I ask ChatGPT are the import code and the def of column_mean code linked correctly (https://chatgpt.com/share/6818acbd-7ebc-800d-92f4-cdef153e9efe) and use the response to edit my code in mean.py.
 There was no output coming in the terminal so I kept the conversation going.
 Ran print(iris) as a sanity check in the mean.py file and this worked so I ran the function in mean.py and it worked!